 So………..my tips – I use a variety of vegetables but almost always, celery, carrots, onion, leeks and mushrooms.
 Mushrooms are a fabulous way to add umami to your stock.

-Don’t add starchy vegetables if you care about your stock being a clear one.
+Don’t add starchy vegetables if you care about your stock is a clear one.
 Likewise, don’t add beetroot and the likes if you don’t care for a purple stock (it will taste wonderful but may look a little suspect!).

-I usually add a few black whole peppercorns, a bay leaf or two, some parsley sprigs or thyme as well as a few spinach leaves and a garlic clove.
+I usually add a few black whole peppercorns, a bay leaf or two, some parsley sprigs or thyme, as well as a few spinach leaves and a garlic clove.

-What are your tips for making stock and what do you most use it for ?
+What are your tips for making stock, and what do you most use it for?

 Happy cooking